openshift/enhancements/enhancements/oc/cli-manager.md

   * Third-party ISV certified plugins
   * Community (upstream) `krew` plugins

+The controller should consider the following:
+* Use cluster-scoped image pull secret by default
+* Respect ICSP rules when pulling images
+* Allow specifying certificates and CAs for image registries
+* Allow specifying of proxy configuration for image registries

 ### Test Plan

 **Note:** Section not required until targeted at a release.